 See the MDOT V81 CADD file Naming Standards for the appropriate file names at milestone turn in Cadd Filenames.docx.

 See the Level Library for a list of levels to be used.

+See the Supporting Documents Naming Conventions file for the appropriate file names.
+This file will be created as part of a future process improvement.

-Milestone File Naming Convention
+Milestone Submittal File Naming Convention

 For the given job number XXXXXX: